-According to the signal suppression hypothesis, although visually salient distractors generate a "look-at-me" signal, this signal can be actively inhibited by goal-directed control before they capture attention (Sawaki & Luck, 2010).
+According to the signal suppression hypothesis, although visually salient distractors generate a "look-at-me" signal, this signal can be actively inhibited by goal-directed control before they capture attention (Sawaki and Luck, 2010).
 The theory is based on an ERP study in which participants searched for a letter on a split screen.
-During the task, capital letters in different font-sizes (smaller and larger) were presented, within which a specific letter of a specified font size was targeted.
+During the task, different font-sized (smaller or larger) capital letters were presented, and the target was a specific letter of a specific font size (smaller or larger).
 Participants were instructed to always look at only one area of the screen (top or bottom) and to detect the target on that side.
 The other half of the screen was to be ignored.
-Salient distractors were matched in identity to the target (i.e. if the target was the large A, the similar distractor was the small A).
-In the control condition all stimuli were either red or green, while in the test trials a different/salient coloured distractor was also included (i.e., a green letter between red stimuli, or vice versa).
+Distractors that were similar to the target were matched in identity to the target (i.e. if the target was the large A, the similar distractor was the small A).
+In the control condition, all stimuli were either red or green, while in the test trials, a different/salient coloured distractor was also included (i.e., a green letter between red stimuli, or vice versa).
 The target and all distractors could appear in the attended or unattended area.
 Irrelevant salient stimuli did not produce a signal for attentional capture (based on the N2pc component, conducted at electrodes PO7 and PO8, at amplitude averages between 115 and 225 msec), but induced attentional inhibition (Pd component, conducted at electrodes PO7 and PO8, at amplitude averages between 225 and 300 msec) on both the actively and inactively observed sides of the split screen.
-Later, in an eye-tracking study (Gaspelin, Leonard, & Luck, 2017), subjects were asked to indicate the direction of a line.
+Later, in an eye-tracking study (Gaspelin, Leonard, and Luck, 2017), subjects were asked to indicate the direction of a line.
 The lines were presented within heterogeneous shapes (similar to those in studies by Theeuwes 1991; 1992), and the distractor stimuli included a salient stimulus of a different colour.
 Because it was important in the task that the target would not become salient, the target stimulus was always the same shape (e.g., square) among a variety of other shapes (e.g., circle, triangle, diamond).
 Thus, instead of a singleton search strategy, subjects used a feature selection strategy (always searching for the square).
-According to the results, initial fixations were directed less often to the coloured distractor than to the nondistractor; indicating that participants successfully inhibited the "look-at-me" cue before they even looked at the stimulus (Gaspelin, Leonard, & Luck, 2017).
-Thus, attentional control can be established according to current goals through goaldriven cognitive processes (Luck et al, 2021; Sawaki & Luck, 2010).
+According to the results, initial fixations were directed less often to the coloured distractor than to the non-distractor; so participants successfully inhibited the "lookat-me" cue before they even looked at the stimulus (Gaspelin, Leonard, and Luck, 2017).
+Thus, attentional control can be established according to current goals through goal-driven cognitive processes (Luck et al, 2021; Sawaki and Luck, 2010).